bsurya1989/web-app/README.md

 Open Liberty Java EE Example

-To run the project provide the following command from the project directory

 Prerequisites for the project is you need to install Oracle XE database and need to have ojdbc driver to connect to the database.

 Following scripts are used to create tables in the database